 The Compensation Committee reviews compensation matters from time to time during the year.
 The Compensation Committee typically recommends the accrual of amounts for the cash bonus and profit sharing plan shortly prior to or during the first quarter of a fiscal year and then recommends the allocation of the accrued amounts in the first quarter of the following fiscal year.
 In addition, the Compensation Committee generally performs its annual review of officer salaries during the middle of each fiscal year.
-In fiscal 2011 the Compensation Committee recommended that the Board of Directors approve a ten percent increase in officer salaries, including those of four Named Executive Officers.
-One-half of the salary increase for these Named Executive Officers was deferred and paid as a lump-sum payment in December 2011.
-The Compensation Committee has not yet determined whether the deferred portion of the fiscal 2011 salary increase will be continued in fiscal 2012.
+Since fiscal 2011, 5% of officer salaries, including salaries of our Named Executive Officers, have been deferred and paid as a lump-sum payment at the end of the calendar year.
+The Compensation Committee has not yet determined whether such amount will again be deferred in fiscal 2013.